M-o-a-T/moat-micro/doc/streams.md

 ## MoaT

-As per XKCD 927, MoaT uses a new scheme.
+As per XKCD 927, MoaT uses a new scheme – (a) for shorter function names, (b) to avoid duck-typing.

 Byte and object streams use send/recv.
-Byte streams can use "recv\_to" as the readinto equivalent.
+Byte streams use "recv\_to" as the `readinto` equivalent.

-The distinction between bytes and objects
+There's no distinction between bytes and objects when sending; byte streams have a `recv_to` method and a `length` argument to `recv`, while object streams have neither.

 Streams have parent/child links.
 The parent is the next lower level.
-On the top there's a "Request" object which serializes "send" requests, and a "StdBase" that dispatches incoming commands to multiple subsystems.
+On the top there is a "Request" object which serializes "send" requests, and on top of that there's a "StdBase" object that dispatches incoming commands to multiple subsystems.

 Streams have a "run" method.
 The system sets up a stream stack and places subsystems on top of it as per the configuration data.
-Then it starts the stack's bottom "run", which sets up itself and then runs the next "run" up. `StdBase.run` then starts the subsystems.
+Then it starts the stack's bottom "run", which sets up itself and then runs the next "run" up. `StdBase.run` starts the subsystems.